atom-community/atom-script/README.md

 <a name="double-dagger"></a><sup>‡</sup> C, C++, Objective-C, and Objective-C++ are currently only available for Mac OS X (where `process.platform is 'darwin'`).
 This is possible due to the commands `xcrun clang` and `xcrun clang++`. **NOTE**: Xcode and the Xcode command line tools are required to ensure `xcrun` and the correct compilers on your system.

 <a name="hash"></a><sup>#</sup> NCL scripts must end with `exit` command for file based runs

+<a name="two-daggers"></a><sup>††</sup> Requires the panzer pandoc wrapper https://github.com/msprev/panzer and the pandoc-flavored-markdown language package in Atom https://atom.io/packages/language-pfm

 ## Installation